Cloudlock/marshmallow/docs/why.rst

 Advanced schema nesting.
 ------------------------

-Most serialization libraries provide some means for nesting schemas within each other, but they often fail to meet common use cases in clean way.
-Marshmallow aims to fill these gaps by adding a few nice features for :ref:`nesting schemas <nesting>`:
+Most serialization libraries provide some means for nesting schemas within each other, but they often fail to meet common use cases in clean way. marshmallow2 aims to fill these gaps by adding a few nice features for :ref:`nesting schemas <nesting>`:

 - You can specify which :ref:`subset of fields <specifying-nested-fields>` to include on nested schemas.
 - :ref:`Two-way nesting <two-way-nesting>`.
 Two different schemas can nest each other.